 Why read this? : We share examples of the main barriers to e-Commerce we ran into setting up our first online store.
 Learn from our experiences how to deal with different challenges you might face.
 Read this to learn how to get over barriers to e-Commerce.

-We’re big believers that in most cases, doing something is always better than doing nothing.
-That doesn’t mean you should do everything, you still need to pick the right things to do.
-But, we meet a lot of people in business who spend most of their time saying no.
+We’re big believers that doing something is usually better than doing nothing.
+You can’t do everything, but doing the right things is how you make progress.
+But, we meet many people in business who’s default position is to say no.

 Don’t do that.
 That’ll never work.
 We tried that before, and it failed.

-You see it a lot with marketing innovation.
-As we wrote in a previous article about creativity, you’ll find a lot of critics in business who love to “protect” the interests of the business.
-They get in the way of creators who want to drive new ideas.
+You see it a lot in marketing innovation.
+As per our be a more creative company article, you find lots of critics who want to “protect” the interests of the business.
+But they get in the way of creators who want to drive new ideas.

 Setting up an online store for the first time

-If you know our background, you can probably even work out which company it was.
+As context, that first e-Commerce project was to launch an online store for a big global FMCG business, 5+ years ago.
+If you know our background, you can maybe guess the company.
 But the company itself isn’t important to the story.
-The types of barriers to e-Commerce we ran into can happen in ALL businesses.
+The types of barriers to e-Commerce we ran into happen in ALL businesses.